TirupMehta/LocalVault/README.md

-## FileVault
+## LocalVault

-**FileVault** is a secure, browser-based file storage solution that prioritizes privacy.
+**LocalVault** is a secure, browser-based file storage solution that prioritizes privacy.
 It stores your files locally in the browser using IndexedDB—no cloud, no tracking.
 With a clean and modern interface, you can upload, manage, and preview files effortlessly.

 ---